hervenivon/awesome-discoveries/docs/development/README.md

 For the same context that was ours, what I might consent is to split application tiers into different repositories (example: front-end in one repository, back-end in another), that's all!

+### Technical debt

+> ["Technical Debt Is Like Tetris"](https://medium.com/s/story/technical-debt-is-like-tetris-168f64d8b700).
+You can't win.
+You can only control how quickly you lose.

+Technical Debt is part of the engineering landscape of any developing business.
+And you create some technical debt with any arbitrage in favor of new feature against sanitation of any kind.
+The Tetris analogy is excellent in the sense that you can mark higher scores only when you accept technical debt, when you are aware of it and when you play with it.
+Then, every new feature is an opportunity to fix it, just like when you close several raws at once.

 ## Development environment

 ### iPad as main computer